Essays

 Write for Your Marker, Not for Yourself

 A perfect essay is reader-centered.
-This sounds obvious, but it fundamentally changes how you approach every sentence.
-Your marker — a professor at NYU, a teaching assistant at University of Warwick, a senior lecturer at University of Sydney — is reading under time pressure, often alongside dozens of other essays.
-They are looking for essays that make their argument immediately clear, develop it efficiently, and demonstrate intellectual engagement with the subject material.
-They are not looking for impressive vocabulary, creative stylistic experiments, or comprehensive coverage of everything you know.
+Your marker is reading under time pressure, often alongside dozens of other essays.
+They are looking for essays that make their argument immediately clear, develop it efficiently, and demonstrate intellectual engagement.
 Write to be understood, not to impress.
 Clarity is the most impressive thing in academic writing.
-The art of writing concise, powerful sentences is a specific skill worth cultivating — it pays dividends in every essay you write for the rest of your academic career.

 Answer the Actual Question

-This sounds so basic that it feels patronizing to include.
-And yet it’s the single most frequent substantive failure in university essays — students who write excellent essays about a slightly different question than the one that was asked.
 Before you write a word of your draft, underline the command word in the prompt (analyze, evaluate, discuss, compare, argue), and write out in a single sentence what the prompt is specifically asking you to do.
 Then check your thesis against that sentence.
-Then check each body paragraph’s topic sentence against that sentence.
-Then check your conclusion.
-If your essay is answering a different question than the one asked — even a more interesting question — it is the wrong essay, and no amount of stylistic polish will fix that.
+Then check each body paragraph’s topic sentence.
+If your essay is answering a different question — even a more interesting one — it is the wrong essay.

 Time Management for Essay Writing

-Students who consistently write excellent essays budget their time differently than those who don’t.
-They allocate roughly: 30% of total essay time to research and notes, 20% to outlining, 30% to drafting, and 20% to revision and proofreading.
-Most students do the reverse — spending 70% or more of their time on the draft, leaving no time for meaningful revision.
-The result is polished first drafts that still contain the structural and argumentative problems that revision would have fixed.
-Using the best online resources strategically — rather than spending hours searching randomly — is how efficient essay writers save time in the research phase without sacrificing source quality.
+Students who consistently write excellent essays allocate roughly: 30% of total essay time to research and notes, 20% to outlining, 30% to drafting, and 20% to revision and proofreading.
+Most students spend 70% or more on the draft, leaving no time for meaningful revision — the step that makes the biggest difference to the final grade.

 The professional writer’s secret: Perfect essays are not written — they are revised.
 The first draft exists to be improved.
-Students who treat their first draft as a finished product and students who treat it as the raw material for revision are playing completely different games.
-The latter almost always win.
+Students who treat their first draft as a finished product and students who treat it as raw material for revision are playing completely different games.

 Essay Due Soon and Feeling Stuck?